hroussille/linux-drivers-examples/README.md

   - Ioctl usage
   - etc...

-You can also find in this repository some drivers specific for the Raspberrypi
+You can also find in this repository some drivers specific for the Raspberry Pi

   - Basic Led driver
   - etc...

-# hardware required for the raspberrypi specific drivers
+# hardware required for the Raspberry Pi specific drivers
   - Raspberry pi (bcm 2835 or bcm2836 based board)
   - Leds & resistance
   - JY-MCU serial bluetooth module.